-Peer pressure – Spice/K2 or synthetic marijuana, in general, is very accessible to adolescents, and the need to be accepted into certain circles is often a compelling enough reason for these kids to try using for the first time and to keep on using afterward.
+Peer pressure – Spice/K2 in general, is very accessible to adolescents, and the need to be accepted into certain circles is often a compelling enough reason for these kids to try using it for the first time and to keep on using it afterward.

 Stress – stress is a common motivation for people to begin using drugs that they think will offer an escape, even if only momentary.